caraya/personal-blog/content/blog/ai-apps-with-gemini3-langchain-and-langserve.md

 }
 ```

 ## The LangServe Architecture

-In many enterprise stacks, you want the speed of a TypeScript/React frontend paired with the Python data science ecosystem on the backend.
-LangServe wraps your Python LangChain code and automatically deploys it as a REST API, removing the need for manual FastAPI boilerplate.
+Many enterprise stacks pair a fast TypeScript frontend with a Python-based data science ecosystem on the backend.
+LangServe wraps your Python LangChain code and deploys it as a REST API, which removes the need for manual FastAPI boilerplate.

-### Implementation Step A: The Python Server
+### Step 1: The Python Server

-This script runs on your backend and exposes your logic.
+This script runs on your backend and exposes your application logic.

 ```python
 import uvicorn